includeos/IncludeOS/README.md

   * You might want to install Virtual box vbox additions, if want screen scaling.
 The above provides the requisites for this (compiler stuff).

 ### C++ Guidelines
-We are currently far from it, but in time we'd like to adhere to the [ISO C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines), maintained by the [Jedi Counsil](https://isocpp.org/).
-When (not if) you find code in IncludeOS, which don't adhere, please let us know, in the issute-tracker - or even better, fix it in your own fork, and send us a pull-request.
+We are currently far from it, but in time we'd like to adhere more or less to the [ISO C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines), maintained by the [Jedi Council](https://isocpp.org/).
+When (not if) you find code in IncludeOS, which doesn't adhere, please let us padawans know, in the issute-tracker - or even better, fix it in your own fork, and send us a pull-request.

 ## Q&A

-* Why can't we just start with implementing `int main(...)`?
-      * We could, but the function signature wouldn't make any sense; we have only one process and no shell, so there's no place to return to, or to pass in arguments from.
-* Why can't we have more than one process?
-       * IncludeOS is intended to be the "elastic" part of an elastic cloud service.
-That means we might want a whole lot of IncludeVM's going up and down, and adding any feature *x* to a vm *v* will give us *(vm+x)\*n* instad of just *vm\*n*.
-And we don't want to pay for anything more than we need, especially not inside the part that's supposed to scale.
+We're trying to grow a Wiki, and some questions might allready be [answered here](https://github.com/hioa-cs/IncludeOS/wiki/FAQ).